 The school can serve approximately 18 students from kindergarten through 8th grade.
 The students will be placed in one of the three classrooms – one for K-2 students, one for 3-5 students, and one for students in grades 6-8.
 Each classroom will have a certified Special Education teacher, a Behavior Interventionist, and two Paraprofessionals.
 The students will also be supported by a School Social Worker and Behavior Strategist, who will assist in developing and supporting the appropriate Behavior Intervention Plan for each individual student.
 The Prairie Lakes AEA Challenging Behavior Team works closely with the staff at LPS.

 While at LPS, students receive academic instruction in the core areas from a certified Special Education teacher.
 This instruction is based on the Iowa Core Standards and individualized for each student based on his or her needs.
 Students receive this instruction in a way that is best for him or her.
-Students use technology to access the curriculum, as each student will have access to an iPad while attending LPS.
+Students use technology to access the curriculum, as each student will have access to a Chromebook while attending LPS.

 Transition back to the home school, which is the shared goal, starts at the initial intake meeting.
 The criteria for returning back to the home school is determined at this initial meeting and is individual to each student.
-Behavior Strategists from LPS and the home school district will be key players in facilitating a student’s transition back to the home school.
+LPS Team and the Behavior Strategist from home school district will be key players in facilitating a student’s transition back to the home school.
 Like all services students receive, this will be individualized for each student in terms of what transition will look like.